Yeqzids/Yeqzids.GitHub.io/index.md

 For the most part of my work, I use the data collected by the [Zwicky Transient Facility (ZTF)](https://www.ztf.caltech.edu/) at [Palomar Observatory](http://www.astro.caltech.edu/palomar/homepage.html) to chase small asteroids that zip past our Earth, and to understand why and how comets get excited.
 I also use a range of worldwide facilities provided by the [GROWTH consortium](http://growth.caltech.edu/) to study these intriguing objects.

 Outside of my work, I enjoy going out for (non-for-work) stargazing.
-I also love playing violin/viola/cello in music groups of variable sizes.
+I also love playing violin/viola/cello in music groups of a variety of sizes.

 ###### Photo by Hung-Chin Lin